agl-alexglopez/maze-tui/README.md

 	- `cross` - Add crossroads through the center.
 	- `x` - Add an x of crossing paths through center.
 - `-p` Painter flag.
 Set maze measuring algorithm.
-    - 'distance' - Distance from the center.
+    - `distance` - Distance from the center.
 - `-d` Draw flag.
 Set the line style for the maze.
 	- `sharp` - The default straight lines.
 	- `round` - Rounded corners.